 The Education section at U.S. News & World Report seeks an experienced, full-time reporter based in our Washington, D.C., office who will be responsible for writing consumer-focused content for usnews.com/education.
-The beat will be focused on paying for college and graduate school, including college savings, financial aid, student loans and scholarships, aimed at an audience of prospective students and their parents.
+The beat will be focused on graduate school, including MBA, law and medical school programs, aimed at an audience of prospective students.
 The position does not involve breaking news coverage or reporting on education policy.

 We are looking for a journalist with a special focus on California education issues.
 This is a tremendous opportunity for a skilled writer and reporter who is passionate about storytelling and about making a difference.
 The beat includes K-12 schools, serving more than 6 million California students, as well as the nation’s leading system of public higher education.
 This is a full time position preferably based at our main office in Sacramento.